gicu8ab2/WebRTC_UDP_RTSP/README.md

 * Pull the video from remote web browser by navigating to https://webrtc.nirbheek.in at remote peer endpoint

-* From the other endpoint run the command below (swapping 7122 for supplied peer-id on browser page at remote peer endpoint):
+* From the other endpoint run the command below (swapping XXXX for supplied peer-id on browser page at remote peer endpoint):

-		./webrtc_to_udp --peer-id=7122
+		./webrtc_to_udp --peer-id=XXXX

-* Enabling camera and microphone when prompted by browser (tested in Chrome and Firefox).
+* Enable camera and microphone when prompted by browser (tested in Chrome and Firefox).

 * Start RTSP server in background.
 (Here, we use rtsp-simple-server from [RTSP Simple Server](https://github.com/aler9/rtsp-simple-server) .)